The Last Vermeer: Production

 On April 25, 2018, it was announced that Imperative Entertainment had begun production on Lyrebird, a film directed by Dan Friedkin and produced by Ridley Scott from a screenplay by James McGee, Mark Fergus and Hawk Ostby.
 The film is Friedkin's directorial debut.

-Alongside the film's initial announcement, it was confirmed that Guy Pearce, Claes Bang, Vicky Krieps, and Roland Møller had been cast in film's lead roles.
+Alongside the film's initial announcement, it was confirmed that Guy Pearce, Claes Bang, Vicky Krieps, and Roland Møller had been cast in the film's lead roles.
 Principal photography for the film was underway by April 2018, taking place in the United Kingdom and Holland.
 On May 22, 2018, filming took place at Fort Widley in Portsmouth, England.
 In April and August 2018, filming took place in Dordrecht and Schiedam, Netherlands.

 Release

 The film had its world premiere at the Telluride Film Festival on August 31, 2019.
-It also screened at the Toronto International Film Festival on September 11, 2019.
-Prior to, Sony Pictures Classics acquired distribution rights to the film.
+It also screened at the 2019 Toronto International Film Festival on September 11, 2019.
+Prior to, Sony Pictures Classics acquired distribution rights to the film for North and Latin America, Eastern Europe, Scandinavia, the Middle East and Asia, with FilmNation Entertainment handling sales elsewhere.
 It was scheduled to be released on May 22, 2020, but was pulled due to the COVID-19 pandemic.
 It was then released on November 20, 2020, with TriStar Pictures distributing instead of Sony Pictures Classics.

 Reception

 Box office

-The film made $1,225,000 from 1912 theaters in its opening weekend.
+The film made $225,000 from 1912 theaters in its opening weekend.